truenas/documentation/content/en/hub/scale/dev-notes.md

 description: "Running updates about TrueNAS SCALE Nightly status and current issues."
 ---

+> #### Recent Updates
+> 7/15/2020 - VM support using KVM as the backend has arrived, including support for PCI passthrough and nested virtualization.

 ## System Requirements

 - Any x86_64 compatible (Intel or AMD) processor